eugene-khyst/md-toc-cli/README.md

 ## <a id="1"></a>Introduction

-Automatically insert or update a clickable table of contents (TOC) into your Markdown documents based on its headings using CLI or JavaScript module.
+Automatically insert or update a clickable table of contents (TOC) into your Markdown documents based on its headings using CLI or JavaScript module with the perfect support for `README.md` files on GitHub.

-Table of contents is created from level 2-6 headings (e.g., `## Heading`, `### Heading` etc.) and inserted after level 1 heading or at the beginning of the file.
+**md-toc-cli** creates table of contents from level 2-6 headings (e.g., `## Heading`, `### Heading` etc.) and inserts it after level 1 heading or at the beginning of the file.

-It is expected that there are zero or one level 1 heading (e.g., `# Heading`).
+Zero or one level 1 heading is expected (e.g., `# Heading`).

 HTML anchor elements are added to level 1-6 headings to make table of content items clickable, e.g. `<a id="..."></a>`.